Merzasphor/MWSE/docs/source/lua/event/calcTrainingPrice.rst

 mobile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3mobileActor`_Read-only.
+`tes3mobileActor`_.
+Read-only.
 The mobile actor of the trainer the player is interacting with.

 price
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_The adjusted price of the training.
+`number`_.
+The adjusted price of the training.

 basePrice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_Read-only.
+`number`_.
+Read-only.
 The price before adjustment.

 reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3reference`_Read-only. mobile’s related reference.
+`tes3reference`_.
+Read-only. mobile’s related reference.

 skillId
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_The ID of the skill to be trained.
+`number`_.
+The ID of the skill to be trained.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html